AlexandrMihailovich/react-page/docs/quick-start.md

 import React, { Component } from "react";

 // The editor core
-import Editor, { Editable, createEmptyState } from "@react-page-nm/core";
+import Editor, { Editable, createEmptyState } from "react-page-nm-core";
-import "@react-page-nm/core/lib/index.css"; // we also want to load the stylesheets
+import "react-page-nm-core/lib/index.css"; // we also want to load the stylesheets

 // Require our ui components (optional).
-You can implement and use your own ui too! import EditorUI from "@react-page-nm/ui";
+You can implement and use your own ui too! import EditorUI from "react-page-nm-ui";
-import "@react-page-nm/ui/lib/index.css";
+import "react-page-nm-ui/lib/index.css";

-// Load some exemplary plugins: import slate from "@react-page-nm/plugins-slate"; // The rich text area plugin import "@react-page-nm/plugins-slate/lib/index.css"; // Stylesheets for the rich text area plugin import parallax from "@react-page-nm/plugins-parallax-background"; // A plugin for parallax background images import "@react-page-nm/plugins-parallax-background/lib/index.css"; // Stylesheets for parallax background images
+// Load some exemplary plugins: import slate from "react-page-nm-plugins-slate"; // The rich text area plugin import "react-page-nm-plugins-slate/lib/index.css"; // Stylesheets for the rich text area plugin import parallax from "react-page-nm-plugins-parallax-background"; // A plugin for parallax background images import "react-page-nm-plugins-parallax-background/lib/index.css"; // Stylesheets for parallax background images

 // Define which plugins we want to use.
 We only have slate and parallax available, so load those. const plugins = {